-- Aker Scholarship
+1. Aker Scholarship

-- Beit Cambridge Scholarship
+2. Beit Cambridge Scholarship

-- Cambridge International Scholarship
+3. Cambridge International Scholarship

-- Marshall PhD Scholarship
+4. Marshall PhD Scholarship

-- Cambridge Trust Scholarship
+5. Cambridge Trust Scholarship

-Oxford vs Cambridge Sports Competitions
+Oxford vs Cambridge: Sports Competitions

 The most famous is The Boat Race, an annual set of rowing races between the two universities on the River Thames.
-Sometimes known as the University Boat Race or the Oxford vs Cambridge Boat race.
+Sometimes known as the University Boat Race or the Oxford vs Cambridge Boat Race.
 Other big competitions between Oxford and Cambridge include the Rugby Union and Rugby League Varsity Match.

 The debate is always ongoing between Oxford vs Cambridge.
 However, it is for you to decide which is the best as every university has its own perks and both the universities are acing in all their fields.
 Choose the one that suits you the best as this debate is never-ending.